 Backblaze and Carbonite offer affordable, secure cloud backup plans that will suit most users.
 Both focus on ease of use, making the setup process simple, and ensuring that backups happen automatically.
 Both offer a range of restore options, including downloading your data or having it couriered—but with Carbonite, you need to choose a plan that includes couriered backups beforehand if you think you’ll need it.

 For most users, Backblaze is a better solution.
 It offers one affordable plan that covers a single computer, and it costs less even if you need to back up four computers.
 Notably, it will back up as many external hard drives as you have attached to your computer without charging extra, and it offers better performance.
 Finally, it seems to back up faster overall.

 However, Carbonite may be the better choice for some users.
 It offers a more comprehensive range of plans and price points, and its Pro plan allows you to back up multiple computers—up to 25 in total.
 This plan costs less than five of Backblaze’s single-computer licenses; it will suit businesses that need to back up 5-25 computers.
 But there’s a trade-off: the price includes only 250 GB, so if you need more, you need to do some calculations to see if it’s still worthwhile.

-If you need more information, or would like to consider other cloud backup services, have a look at our roundup, The Best Online Backup Services.
-Also, take advantage of both services’ 15-day free trial period and evaluate them for yourself.
+If you need more information, take advantage of both services’ 15-day free trial period and evaluate them for yourself.